abisop/nuttx-docs/en/guides/signaling_sem_priority_inheritance.md

 ```

 Here is the rule: If you have priority inheritance enabled and you use
-semaphores for signaling events, then you
+semaphores for signaling events, then you [must]{.title-ref} call
-<span class="title-ref">must</span> call
 `sem_setprotocol(SEM_PRIO_NONE)` immediately after initializing the
 semaphore.

 ### Why Another Non-Standard OS Interface?

-The non-standard `sem_setprotocol()` is the
+The non-standard `sem_setprotocol()` is the [moral]{.title-ref}
-<span class="title-ref">moral</span>
-<span class="title-ref">equivalent</span> of the POSIX
+[equivalent]{.title-ref} of the POSIX `pthread_mutexattr_setprotocol()`
-`pthread_mutexattr_setprotocol()` and its naming reflects that
-relationship.
-In most implementations, priority inheritance is
+and its naming reflects that relationship.
+In most implementations,
-implemented only in the pthread mutex layer.
-In NuttX, on the other
+priority inheritance is implemented only in the pthread mutex layer.
+In
-hand, pthread mutexes are simply built on top of binary locking
+NuttX, on the other hand, pthread mutexes are simply built on top of
-semaphores.
-Hence, in NuttX, priority inheritance is implemented in the
+binary locking semaphores.
+Hence, in NuttX, priority inheritance is
-semaphore layer.
-This architecture then requires an interface like
+implemented in the semaphore layer.
+This architecture then requires an
-`sem_setprotocol()` in order to manage the protocol of the underlying
+interface like `sem_setprotocol()` in order to manage the protocol of
-semaphore.
+the underlying semaphore.

 ### `pthread_mutexattr_setprotocol()`